itsSysTime/MCSBtool/README.md

 # Extras
 Adding custom drivers has been implemented; you're welcome!
-More parameters, but these parameters are optional.
+<br>More parameters, but these parameters are optional.

+Let your .inf, .sys, and .cat files join the installation.
+Sure, you can also implement the drivers into the install.wim/install.esd and boot.wim images, however, this takes time and can take up excessive storage.

 # Example parameter usage
 ```PowerShell